 Start/Stop Broadcasting Starts (or stops) broadcasting to the network.
-You can also click the Broadcast button on the Window Bar in the Main Window.

 Start/Stop Recording Starts (or stops) recording to disk.
 If you have not yet configured the Output Settings for this document, you are prompted to do so.
-You can also click the Record button on the Window Bar in the Main Window.

 Show Recordings Opens all the folders of all the file directories in the Output Settings.